virtual-world-framework/vwf/README.md

 VWF Examples
 =====================

 Upon installation completion, VWF examples may be executed via the browser at http://servername/web/catalog.html.
-Example application code is located in the public directory.
+Demo application code is located in the public directory.
+Please refer to http://virtual.wf/web/docs/readme.html for additional information.